thanhcanhit/thanhcanhit/README.md

-# 💫 About Me:
+💫 About Me:

-Four-year 𝘀𝗼𝗳𝘁𝘄𝗮𝗿𝗲 𝗲𝗻𝗴𝗶𝗻𝗲𝗲𝗿 student, future 𝗳𝘂𝗹𝗹-𝘀𝘁𝗮𝗰𝗸 𝗱𝗲𝘃𝗲𝗹𝗼𝗽𝗲𝗿 with participated in numerous individual and group projects over the years, applying a variety of technologies.
-My ambition is to become a well-rounded programmer.<br><br>𝗛𝗮𝗿𝗱 𝘀𝗸𝗶𝗹𝗹: React.js, Node.js, Typescript,...<br><br>𝗠𝘆 𝗸𝗲𝘆 𝗵𝗶𝗴𝗵𝗹𝗶𝗴𝗵𝘁𝘀: <br>- Participated in the project that won first prize in the Engineering Project in Community Service (EPICS) 2024 competition.<br><br>I'm excited about new opportunities and challenges where i can contribute and learn.<br>I enjoy connecting with new people and hearing new perspectives, you can reach me at thanhcanh.dev@gmail.com
+I'm a passionate fourth-year Software Engineering student with hands-on experience as a developer intern at a dynamic startup.
+My journey in tech has been fueled by a strong commitment to self-learning and an insatiable curiosity, driving me to build numerous personal projects that showcase my skills and creativity.

+I've had the privilege of participating in various startup and innovation competitions, where my team and I secured the first prize at the EPICS 2024 competition and third place at the Ra Khơi 2024 Startup competition, a testament to our hard work and innovative solutions.

+Key Skills: React.js, Node.js, TypeScript, and more.

+I'm always on the lookout for new challenges and opportunities to grow as a full-stack developer.
+Let's connect and explore how we can collaborate and create something amazing together!

+Feel free to reach out to me at thanhcanh.dev@gmail.com.

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/thanhcanhit)